Eliga/meteor-logoutotherclients-bug/README.md

 meteor-logoutotherclients-bug
 =============================

-Crash while using LogoutOtherClients whith subscription to list of Users, Meteor 0.6.6.2
+Server problem while using LogoutOtherClients with subscription to list of Users, Meteor 0.6.6.2

 $ mrt